whri-phenogenomics/geneBurdenRD/README.md

 ## Demo
-The installation comes with the following example data: example exomiser_master_file_passvars.tsv file that can be used as input to the main R analysis.
-This file contains processed Exomiser output (using produce_generic_exomiser_master_file_final.pl) from 10 singleton cases with several hundred rare, coding variants per case that passed the Exomiser filters including a heterozygous, pathogenic, FGFR2:ENST00000358487.10:c.1694A>C:p.(Glu565Ala) variant that causes Pfeiffer syndrome and the annotated Brachydactyly, Craniosynostosis, Broad thumb, Broad hallux HPO terms along with processed output from 100 singleton controls that do not have Pfeiffer syndrome or this FGFR2 variant.
+The installation comes with the following example data: example **exomiser_master_file_passvars.tsv** file that can be used as input to the main R analysis.
+This file contains processed Exomiser output (using produce_generic_exomiser_master_file_final.pl) from 10 singleton cases with several hundred rare, coding variants per case that passed the Exomiser filters including a heterozygous, pathogenic, _FGFR2:ENST00000358487.10:c.1694A>C:p.(Glu565Ala)_ variant that causes Pfeiffer syndrome and annotated with randomised HPO terms characterising the disease along with processed output from 100 singleton controls that do not have Pfeiffer syndrome or this _FGFR2_ variant.

-analysisLabelList.tsv contains a header row (analysis.label, analysis), followed by rows that specify a code representing the tested disease (e.g., PFFS) and an explanation for the disease tested (e.g., Pfeiffer syndrome).
+**analysisLabelList.tsv** contains a header row (analysis.label, analysis), followed by rows that specify a code representing the tested disease (e.g., PFFS) and an explanation for the disease tested (e.g., Pfeiffer syndrome).

-PFFS.tsv contains a header row (sample.id, caco,caco.denovo) followed by 10 rows for case_1 to case_10 with a 1 in the caco column to signify these are the cases and then 100 rows for control_1 to control_10 with a 0 in the caco column to indicate controls.
+**PFFS.tsv** contains a header row (sample.id, caco,caco.denovo) followed by 10 rows for case_1 to case_10 with a 1 in the caco column to signify these are the cases and then 100 rows for control_1 to control_10 with a 0 in the caco column to indicate controls.

 ### How to run the analysis on the demo data